rishikakp/rishikakp/README.md

 A platform focused on improving civic engagement by allowing citizens to register, track, and manage civic complaints.

-I worked on implementing core functionality around **complaint registration, tracking, and issue management**, with a focus on connecting application logic with reliable data handling.
+I worked with **Java and SQL** to implement functionality around complaint registration, tracking, and issue management, helping create a structured way to manage reported civic issues.

 **Built with**